-DSNCS is a BPE Teaching Academy, part of a PreK-12 neighborhood school pathway that includes Dearborn STEM Academy (G6-12).
-Modeled after teaching hospitals, teaching academies serve as training sites for aspiring teachers participating in the Boston Teacher Residency program.
-All staff at DSNCS work collaboratively to enact ambitious teaching and learning in service of student achievement goals.
+Dudley Street School is a BPE Teaching Academy, part of a PreK-12 neighborhood school pathway that includes Dearborn STEM Academy (G6-12).
+Modeled after teaching hospitals, our Teaching Academies immerse aspiring teachers — residents — in the best practices of the field.
+All staff at Dudley Street School work collaboratively to enact ambitious teaching and learning in service of student achievement goals.

 The school is currently accepting applications for excellent elementary teachers.
 Ideal candidates will have demonstrated the ability to drive academic success in urban, public school classrooms, and be committed to building, sustaining and leading an exemplary elementary school.
 As a Teaching Academy, all teachers will be expected to contribute to a vibrant professional learning community, to reflect on and improve their own practice and to mentor, train, and develop resident teachers.